Tyler in Smith County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Government & Politics • War, US Civil.
 In addition, it is included in the Former U.S. Presidents: #22 and #24 Grover Cleveland series list.

 Location.
 32° 21.217′ N, 95° 18.55′ W. Marker is in Tyler, Texas, in Smith County.
-Marker can be reached from the intersection of West Line Street and North Ellis Avenue.
+It can be reached from the intersection of West Line Street and North Ellis Avenue.
 The marker is approximately 290 feet west of the Line St gate.
 Touch for map.
 Marker is at or near this postal address: 700 West Line Street, Tyler TX 75702, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Oakwood Cemetery (within shouting distance of this marker); Judge Stockton P. Donley (about 300 feet away, measured in a direct line); The Patterson Home (approx. 0.4 miles away); First Baptist Church of Tyler (approx. 0.4 miles away); Marvin Methodist Church (approx. 0.4 miles away); Christ Episcopal Church (approx. half a mile away); Colonel Bryan Marsh / Texas Civil War Manufacturing (approx. half a mile away); Tyler Public Library (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Oakwood Cemetery (within shouting distance of this marker); Judge Stockton P. Donley (about 300 feet away, measured in a direct line); The Patterson Home (approx. 0.4 miles away); First Baptist Church of Tyler (approx. 0.4 miles away); Marvin Methodist Church (approx. 0.4 miles away); Christ Episcopal Church (approx. half a mile away); Colonel Bryan Marsh / Texas Civil War Manufacturing (approx. half a mile away); Tyler Public Library (approx. half a mile away).
 Touch for a list and map of all markers in Tyler.

 More about this marker.
 This is an old cemetery and the driveways are very narrow.
 The cemetery has electric gates that lock at dusk and open at dawn.